Gradient Descent

 Momentum

-- This can help to accelerate convergence and reduce oscillations in the optimization process.
+- it aggregates a history of past gradients to accelerate convergence and reduce oscillations in the optimization process

 - The weight update rule for gradient descent with momentum can be written as: